NeuroTechX/ntx_slack_archive/eegdata.md

  >you don't want your system working only in the morning because you made the enrolment when you had larger alpha :slightly_smiling_face:

+11/21/2017 6:17 PM

+ **r** :

+ >Yes! you know... my dataset is of sleeping subjects (that was the only dataset I could get).
+So I did the authentication for Awake, S1, S2, SWS, the combination of all sleep stages and the combination of sleep and awake.
+The best one was Rem.
+Also I trained in Awake and tested in the combination of all sleep stages (here the accuracy was very bad).